Influenza (The Flu)

 Vaccination is recommended for anyone aged 6 months and older who wishes to protect themselves from influenza and its complications.

-The influenza vaccine does not contain live flu viruses and cannot cause flu.
-Howerver, some people may experience mink flu-like symptoms for up to 48 hours as their immune system responds to the vaccine.
-Serious reactions to the vaccine are rare.
-While some people may experience mild side effects such as pain, swelling, and redness a the injection site, these usually resolve quickly.
+The influenza vaccine does not contain live flu viruses and cannot cause the flu.
+However, some people may experience mild flu-like symptoms for up to 48 hours as their immune system responds to the vaccine.
+Serious reactions to the vaccine are extremely rare.
+While some people may experience mild side effects such as pain, swelling, and redness at the injection site, these usually resolve quickly.

 If you experience any symptoms that concern you, call 13 HEALTH, your doctor, or the immunisation provider.